danielfrg/danielfrg.com/content/blog/2013/04/nba-scraping-data.md

+---
-Title: Extracting NBA data from ESPN
+title: Extracting NBA data from ESPN
-Slug: nba-scraping-data
+slug: nba-scraping-data
-Date: 2013-4-1
-Tags: Crawling,Python,Pandas,Requests,Beautiful Soup
+date: 2013-04-01
+tags: ["Crawling", "Python", "Pandas", "Requests", "Beautiful Soup"]
-Author: Daniel Rodriguez
+author: Daniel Rodriguez
+---

 I've been wanting to play with some sports data for a while.
 Today I decide to stop procastinating and do it.
 The problems was that after searching a